-Completed in early 2022, the fifth FYR of the Site included the findings of several site inspections; interviews with the work settling defendants, local and state government officials and community members; and an assessment of all environmental data and found that the remedial components and institutional controls in place at the site are protective of human health and the environment.
+Completed in early 2022, the Fifth FYR of the Site included the findings of several site inspections; interviews with the work settling defendants, local and state government officials and community members; and an assessment of all environmental data.
+The 2022 Fifth FYR found that the remedial components and institutional controls in place at the site are protective of human health and the environment.

-restrictions, water rights, zoning, and ordinances ensure nearby residential areas are not impacted by the site contamination.
+The area around the site consists of ongoing landfilling operations as well as residential and commercial areas.
+While monitoring and other operations and maintenance activities are ongoing, institutional controls, including deed restrictions, water rights, zoning, and ordinances ensure nearby residential areas are not impacted by the site contamination.

-As part of the WSDs ongoing commitment to transparency and community engagement, several outreach opportunities were provided.
-During this reporting period, the WSDs provided community outreach by participating in four meetings with the Lowry Landfill Community Advisory Group with three presentations given regarding the 2022 Five Year Review, Semiannual Status Report and results of the North End risk assessment.
+As part of the WSDs ongoing commitment to transparency and community engagement, outreach opportunities were provided.
+During this reporting period, the WSDs provided community outreach by participating in one meeting with the Lowry Landfill Community Advisory Group (CAG) to discuss the latest Semiannual Status Report.
+The Lowry CAG has since been defunded; however, the WSDs continue to provide updates on activities at the Site on a publicly available website.